Mary Chubb: Author

 After returning to England during World War II, Chubb was involved in an accident that would end her archaeological career.
 She was hit by a military lorry while riding a bicycle and was seriously injured; she survived the crash but lost her leg and lived the rest of her life physically disabled.
 In 1942, while recuperating from her injury, she realised it would stop her from attending any more archaeological excavation, and so she turned her talent to writing.

 Chubb wrote a number of books on archaeology for the general public and also wrote a number of children's books on people of the ancient world.
 She also branched out into journalism, writing for magazines such Punch and for the BBC.
-Her children's book were in the form of alphabet books in which each letter was a word linked to the book's topic and a paragraph followed that explained the word; e.g., in her An Alphabet of Ancient Egypt, the letter C was for Cartouches and this was followed by a basic explanation of how to read hieroglyphics.
+Her children's book were in the form of alphabet books in which each letter was a word linked to the book's topic and a paragraph followed that explained the word; e.g., in her An Alphabet of Ancient Egypt, the letter C was for cartouches and this was followed by a basic explanation of how to read hieroglyphics.
 Her two main books were published in the 1950s; Nefertiti Lived Here (1954) and City in the Sand (1957).
-These books are about her involvement in the 1930s excavations of Tell el-Amarna in Egypt, and of Ur and Eshnunna in Iraq.
-They were republished in the 1990s with new introductions and added epilogues.
+These books are about Chubb's involvement in the 1930s excavations of Tell el-Amarna in Egypt, and of Ur and Eshnunna in Iraq.
+They were republished in the 1990s, with new introductions and added epilogues.

 She curated her family's archive of the art and papers of her ancestor, the Bridgwater artist John Chubb (1746–1816), and wrote two articles about it in The Countryman.
 The collection was sold to the Blake Museum, Bridgwater, in 2004.